-Students from Hudson County, New Jersey, attending the Intel International Science and Engineering Fair (ISEF 2012) with SSP 2010 Fellow Marie Aloia, wrote daily blog posts for their hometown newspaper about their experience.
+Students from Hudson County, New Jersey, attending Intel International Science and Engineering Fair (Intel ISEF) 2012 with 2010 Society Fellow Marie Aloia, wrote daily blog posts for their hometown newspaper about their experience.
 Below are excerpts from these student blogs (Part 2 of a 3-part blog series).

 Today was the most interesting day yet on this trip.
 The sun finally came out.
 After breakfast in the morning, the entire group got together and decided to walk down to the Convention Center.
 For the first time, we really got to tour through Pittsburgh.

 After the magical walk through the wonderful city of Pittsburgh, we went to the Panel of Excellence at the Convention Center.
 There we met Nobel Prize winners from the different fields of Chemistry, Physics and Medicine.
 They answered the questions we asked by telling about their biographies, their failures, successes, and inspirations.
 Some of the questions were pre-picked to save some time, but then they gave students a chance to ask any questions they had in mind.
 After they finished the interview, they gave the students the chance to get their autographs and to talk to them about anything, whether it be help with a project or an idea.
 Due to the huge crowd of students, we were only able to meet one scientist, Dr. Carl Wieman.
 As a fan of his works, I asked some questions concerning his discoveries and he was more than happy to answer them.
 Talking to these Nobel Prize winners really makes you believe that anything is possible.
 Most of them had humble beginnings but they continued to work hard to get to where they are today.